At-Home Safety Tips

 Choose a fire extinguisher that carries the label of an independent testing laboratory.

 Read the instructions that come with the fire extinguisher and become familiar with its parts and operation before a fire breaks out.
-Local fire departments or fire equipment distributors often offer hands-on fire extinguisher trainings.
+Local fire departments or fire equipment distributors often offer hands-on fire extinguisher training.

 Install fire extinguishers close to an exit and keep your back to a clear exit when you use the device so you can make an easy escape if the fire cannot be controlled.
 If the room fills with smoke, leave immediately.